lvella/polynomial-solver/README.md

 $ cargo build --release
 ```

-The `--release` flag is higly recommended if you intent to actually execute it,
+The `--release` flag is highly recommended if you intent to actually execute it,
 because Gröbner Basis is a slow algorithm, and the execution time difference
 between an optimized and unoptimized build is as much as 20x.